My Approach and style

 e135.jpg

 For all my belief in melting in without being in the way, sometimes I can't resist joining a scene.
-You can spy me below, and maybe you'll spot a small smile on my face as I realise the picture has come together - Mike and Mima sharing the view, guests occupying other windows, and a small place for me in the bottom left corner.
+You can spy me below, and maybe spot the small smile on my face as I realise the picture has come together - Mike and Mima sharing the view, guests occupying other windows, and a discreet place for me in the bottom left corner.

 c361.jpg

 Do contact me if you think I might be the right photographer for your day.
-If you're in reach we can meet and chat, or we can zoom.
+If you're in reach we can meet and chat, or we can talk and video call.